djmgit/space-invaders-x86_16bit_realmode/README.md

 ### Whats happening in the Makefile?

 First we individually assemble boot.asm and game.asm into binaries and then we simply append game.bin at the end of boot.bin.
-Both boot.asm and game.asm is 512B aligned.
+Both boot.bin and game.bin is 512B aligned.